Sonobotics/VitesseAPI/README.md

 ## Introduction

-The SONUS Vitesse Python API allows users to directly interact with the SONUS Vitesse data acquisition system for customized data manipulation.
+The SONUS Vitesse Python API allows users to directly interact with the SONUS Vitesse data acquisition system for customised data manipulation.
 It provides high-speed functionality for configuring channels, setting parameters, and retrieving processed data in Python for further analysis.

 ---

-## Setup and Initialization
+## Setup and Initialisation

 To use this API, ensure the following:
 1. Python is installed on your system.